#RecipeForSuccess: How to engage the right clients for your firm using exclusive onboarding

 Write it all down.
 This is your ideal client archetype and it is the foundation of this recipe, just like the flour, salt and baking soda in biscuits.
 Note that your ideal client may change over time, as you and your firm evolve and change.
 That’s OK!
 You can always continue to perfect this recipe to your taste.

 Step 2: “Sift” your potential clients online through your new client questionnaire.
 Once you know who you are looking for, you can begin ensuring engagement with the right clients, using your new client questionnaire.
 After all, we don’t want lumpy clients clogging up our workflows and giving us indigestion.

 If you do not yet have a new client questionnaire to help you sift through your potential clients, here’s an additional article on the importance of a high-quality sifter.
-You can also review this article for an example of a working questionnaire from Polymath.
+You can also review this page for an example of a working questionnaire from Priestess of Profits.

 Step 3: Combine your ingredients with your client’s ingredients in the initial consultation.
 We all know that it takes two to tango.
 Our clients are holding a lot of the ingredients that we need in order to make something tasty together.
 It’s a bit like “stone soup,” where we all need to contribute something.
 The exciting part is that it’s always a bit of an experiment, and it will turn out a little different every time.
 As accountants, we have the dry ingredients, and our clients have all the wet stuff, such as eggs, honey, vanilla and lemon juice.
 That’s their vision, passion and dreams for their business.
 It’s up to us to show them what amazing things can be created when we put all of our ingredients together.